Aung Soe Min: Publishing and editing

 He served as interim editor of Thint Bawa Magazine in 1996.
 He founded Thet Daung Yaungzin Journal in 2002.
 He founded New Spectator Magazine in 2004.
 He founded Pansodan Art & Culture Friday Journal in 2013.

 Art

 Aung Soe Min and Nance Cunningham founded Pansodan Gallery in 2008.
 In 2013, they opened an exhibition, performance, and even space, Pansodan Scene.
-In 2015 he opened a photography museum which later became Pansuriya, and art centre and restaurant.
+In 2015 he opened a photography museum which later became Pansuriya, and an art centre and restaurant.

 Pansodan Gallery has sought to increase the international profile of Myanmar art, and has collaborated with Lindenmuseum in Stuttgart for an exhibition about depictions of religion in art from ancient times to today, and has had numerous exhibitions in other countries, including Singapore, Thailand, Australia, the USA, France, the Inside Stories art exhibition at the 2011 Brighton Festival in the UK, and others.

 A collection of Aung Soe Min's paintings were published in the book 'Mind Drops'.